By David Drinks

 Likewise, a lack of visual input from impaired vision, or a lack of proper vestibular input from an impaired vestibular system can lead to an inappropriate balance response.

 Risk Factors for Falling

-On top of the problems with balance that can result from impairments to any of the above-mentioned systems, before we talk about how to prevent falling and improve your balance, we need to highlight a few other risk factors for falling.
+On top of the problems with balance that can result from impairments to any of the systems mentioned above, before we talk about how to prevent falling and improve your balance, I need to highlight a few other risk factors for falling.

 Muscle weakness is one important risk factor for falling that we can have a large impact on through proper physical training.
 The natural loss of muscle mass, strength, and power as you age can put you at a much greater risk of losing balance and falling.

 While this loss of muscle, strength, and power is natural, the rate at which it occurs, as well as the ultimate amount of loss is largely up to you.